KenHBS/LDA_thesis/README.md

 # Usage
 This code can be used for multi-label topic modelling with prior knowledge.
-It uses Latent Dirichlet Allocation (LDA) and the following LDA-based models:
+It uses Latent Dirichlet Allocation (LDA) as a baseline and implements the following LDA-based models:

 1) Labeled LDA (Ramage et al, 2009)
 2) Hierarchical Supervised LDA (Perotte et al, 2011)
 3) CascadeLDA

-The code is roughly divided in four parts: Loading and preparing data, train a model, test a model and finally evaluate the predictive quality of the model.
-This workflow is implemented for L-LDA and CascadeLDA.
+The workflow of each model is roughly divided in four parts: Loading and preparing data, train a model, test a model and finally evaluate the predictive quality of the model.

 ## Input